-Home Page
+Home Page |

-Midnight Main Page
+Midnight Main Page |

-THE AMERICAN HEARTLAND THEATRE
+THE AMERICAN

 Kansas City

 "A wonderfully funny and spooky opener for the 2009/10 season.
 A first-rate thriller."
-Fox TV
+Fox TV.

 Kansas City Metropolis

-"Award-winning playwright, Peter Colley's, "I'll Be Back Before Midnight," currently running at the American Heartland Theatre, kept audience members on the edge of their seats and guessing right up until the end.
-Somewhere between an Agatha Christie mystery and an Alfred Hitchcock thriller, this fast-paced comedy thriller doesn't disappoint.
 A remote farm house sets the stage where Greg Sanderson is determined his wife, Jan, will recover from a mental breakdown.
 Jan's hope for recuperation quickly dissipates as their randy, off-color landlord George tells the couple of a murder in the house and of the ghost who still haunts it.
-Jan is obviously shaken, and husband, Greg, just fuels her emotional frenzy when he tells her of his sister, Laura's impending visit.
-What follows is a cleverly orchestrated plot packed with fun and fright.

-The rustic set design by Del Unruh brought the audience into the living room of the shabby, haunted homestead with open rafters, worn furniture and an out-dated tape deck, used frequently by the actors and which provided a subtle musical richness to the scenes.
 Shane Rowse's spectacular lighting design - from the eerily lit windows and stairwells to the strikes of lightening to the spooky flashlight accents - reinforced the building drama throughout the production, and in conjunction with Donna Miller's impeccable sound design, put the exclamation point on this first-rate murder mystery.

 A veteran of the American Heartland Theatre and an experienced television actor, Darren Kennedy gives an energetic and convincing portrayal of a Greg Sanderson.
 Kennedy effectively juggles his character's transitions in and out of the personas of concerned, caring husband, dedicated geologist, loving brother and more.
 Vanessa Severo who plays opposite Kennedy, is no stranger to the Kansas City stage and her performance as Jan Sanderson displayed her talents and experience well.
 Severo's authentic delivery of a woman in mental and emotional agony was only slightly diminished by her overly-manipulated voice and a couple of lost lines.
 From her first entrance onto the set, Jan Chapman playing Laura Sanderson is the sister-in-law you love to hate.
 Her palatable foulness kept the audience cringing and squirming in their seats.
 Chapman's deliberate use of her body moments, her coyness of voice, and near-perfect timing coalesce into a superb performance.
 James A. Wright as George is the obvious audience favorite.
 As the redneck, landlord George, he appears at just the right moments to catalyze his scenes towards increasing doom with expertly timed hilarity and freshness.
 Wright portrays a knowable and open - even lovable - character whose antics surprise and humor delights.